 Because there are so many species of oak trees scattered across the world, the composition of various acorns will vary both from species to species, and location to location.
 Some acorns are sweeter, some more bitter.

 Chances are that there are numerous types of acorns in your community that you can try and see which ones have the most appealing flavor.
 Acorns from bur oaks that grow in eastern and central North America generally seem to be tastier than others, but all are edible!

 Acorns are not, at least for humans, a “ready to eat food.”

 In other words, you can’t just gather them up, wash them, and start eating.

 Like many nuts, they require special care to prepare.
 The process is called acorn leaching.
-Traditionally, this involves soaking for long periods of time to remove the bitter tannins and other anti-nutrients they contain.
+Traditionally, this involves soaking for long periods of time to remove the bitter tannins and other anti-nutrients.

 The water created from soaking acorns is thus high in tannins.
 The resulting dark brown liquid has a number of possible uses, such as the natural tanning of animal hides mentioned above.